MP Estate Planning UK

 The Value of the Estate

-• Valuing your property at its market value on the date of death
+• Value the property at its open market value on the date of death (not what was originally paid for it)

 For more information on the process, you can visit the UK Government’s Inheritance Tax page.